frlinaker/skribe/README.md

 - How education, gender, and occupation relate to survival rates
 - Why one row differs from another

-The result is a plain-text model — readable, portable, and expressive.
-This is stored in `.heuristic_`, and it’s used to power all predictions.
+The result is a plain-text model.
+It is readable, portable, and expressive.
+This is stored in `.heuristic_`, and it powers all predictions.

 ---